connorjc/grading/README.md

 After the automatic and manual grading is complete, `grade.py` can be executed to calculate the total grade per student for easy uploading.

 * `extract.py` - Only extracts students from a tarball listed in `roster.csv` and organizes them by section.
+* `format.py` - Only extracts students' submissions from a zipfile and reformats them into a tarball expected by the rest of the scripts
 * `test.py` - Using various input/output files and a `duedate.txt`, the extracted source code is further organized and tested
 * `grade.py` - Iterates over all `<username>_comments.txt`, printing the total grade per student in a `GRADES.csv`
 * `run.x` - A bash script that executes `extract.py` then `test.py`